Richard Crossman

 Richard Howard Stafford Crossman OBE (15 December 1907 – 5 April 1974) was a British Labour Party politician.
 A university classics lecturer by profession, he was elected a Member of Parliament in 1945 and became a significant figure among the party's advocates of Zionism.
 He was a Bevanite on the left of the party, and a long-serving member of Labour's National Executive Committee (NEC) from 1952.

 Crossman was a Cabinet minister in Harold Wilson's governments of 1964–1970, first for Housing, then as Leader of the House of Commons, and then for Social Services.
-In the early 1970s Crossman was editor of the New Statesman.
+In the early 1970s, Crossman was editor of the New Statesman.
 He is remembered for his highly revealing three-volume Diaries of a Cabinet Minister, published posthumously.

 Early life

-Crossman was born in Bayswater, London, the son of Charles Stafford Crossman, a barrister and later a High Court judge, and Helen Elizabeth (née Howard).
+Crossman was born on Sunday, 15 December 1907 at Buckhurst Hill House, Essex, the son of Charles Stafford Crossman, a barrister and later a High Court judge, and Helen Elizabeth (née Howard).
 Helen was of the Howard family of Ilford descended from Luke Howard, a Quaker chemist and meteorologist who founded the pharmaceutical company Howards and Sons.

-Crossman grew up in Buckhurst Hill, Essex, and was educated at Twyford School, and at Winchester College (although these scholarships were abolished in 1857, he was 'founder's kin', being descended from William of Wykeham through John Danvers, one of his father's ancestors), where he became head boy.
+Crossman grew up in Buckhurst Hill, Essex, and was educated at Twyford School, and at Winchester College (although founders' kin privileges at Winchester were abolished in 1857, Crossman was "founder's kin", being descended from William of Wykeham through John Danvers, one of his father's ancestors), where he became head boy.
 He excelled academically and on the football field.
 He studied Classics at New College, Oxford, where he was friendly with W.H.
 Auden.
 He received a double first and became a fellow in 1931.
-He taught philosophy at the university before becoming a lecturer for the Workers' Educational Association.
+He taught philosophy at the university before becoming a Workers' Educational Association lecturer.
 He was a councillor on Oxford City Council, and became head of its Labour group in 1935.

 Personal life

-Crossman, who had been noted for his good looks as a youth, had same-sex affairs at Oxford.
-In an early diary, he describes an Easter holiday with an unnamed young poet "who kept me in a little whitewashed room for a fortnight as his mouth was against mine and we were completely together."
+Crossman, who had been noted for his good looks as a youth, had predominantly same-sex affairs at Oxford.
+In an early diary, he describes an Easter holiday with an unnamed young poet: "He kept me in a little white-washed room for a fortnight because his mouth was against mine and we were completely together."

-After being married to Erika Glück, a divorcée, who he met while travelling in Germany after graduation, he married Zita Baker (ex-wife of John Baker) in 1937.
+After being married to Erika Glück, a divorcée, whom he met while travelling in Germany after graduation, he married Zita Baker (ex-wife of John Baker) in 1937.